-Benchmark Environmental Engineering can test your air quality for the presence of VOC’s.
-We can perform state-of-the-art testing in the San Jose area (and nationwide) to ensure that you, your loved ones or your employees are breathing air that is free of harmful contaminates.
+Benchmark Environmental Engineering performs air quality testing for VOC’s in the San Jose area.
+We can perform state-of-the-art testing to ensure that you, your loved ones or your employees are breathing air that is free of harmful contaminants.
 Don’t let your health be impacted by poor air quality and the presence of VOC’s in your home or office

 - Ethylene Glycol